 It is safe to administer an epinephrine auto-injector.
 It has become mainstream first-aid to have epinephrine available in public places.
 If a person is dying from anaphylaxis it is better to give epinephrine that the consequences a severe allergic reaction.
 A person who has received an epinephrine auto-injector should always be sent to the hospital and stay near a hospital for 48-72 hours.
 You can assist the person in trouble and save a life.

-Typically, how are epinephrine auto-injectors acquired to stock the alarmed cabinet since they are not prescribed to a particular person?
+Typically, how are epinephrine auto-injectors acquired to stock the alarmed cabinets since they are not prescribed to a particular person?

 Epinephrine auto-injectors are available behind the counter at any pharmacy in Canada.
-In the United States and other countries the laws vary.
+In the United States and other countries, the laws vary.
 The reason that a person requires a prescription in Canada is for it to be covered by their health insurance plan.
-We have some schools where the parents or businesses purchase the epinephrine auto-injectors and/or the alarmed cabinet as a donation.
+We have some schools/sites where parents/private donors or businesses purchase the epinephrine auto-injectors and/or the alarmed cabinet as a donation.
 If there is a pharmacist associated with the school, that is always helpful and some pharmacies have donated to communities, schools or organizations.
 Many Parent committees or home and school associations have also contributed schools.
 Local foundations have provided grants within communities as well.

 Since you are in Eastern Canada and will not be able to physically visit a site or location wanting to have publicly available epinephrine, how do you decide where the alarmed cabinet (s) should be located?